waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Quest (Crystal)
 - Prerequisites: Sightings at Burned Tower, Cianwood, Route 42 (Done).
 - Current Step: Trigger final sighting on Route 36.
-Starting Turn 17135.
+Confirmed location via Pokedex at Turn 17183.
-- Trigger Hypothesis: Approach intersection near Sudowoodo spot (35, 9) from the SOUTH (Ruins of Alph side).
+- Strategy: Fly to Violet City and approach Route 36 intersection (35, 9) from the East.
-- Status: In gatehouse (10_16) at (4, 1).
-Moving South to Ruins of Alph.
+- Status: In Ruins of Alph (3_22) at (10, 9).
+Preparing to Fly.
 - Tin Tower Battle: Suicune Lv40.
 Does not flee.
 Use Hypnosis (XENON).

 # Sage Lore (Tin Tower 1F)